Skip Navigation

 About the Course

-In 2016, the Faculty of Media & Creative Arts (FMCA) at Humber College received a Broadcasting Accessibility Fund (BAF) grant to develop Making Accessible Media (MAM), an open access online course designed to teach how to incorporate accessibility features into media content with the understanding that accessibility should not be an afterthought but part of the initial development process.
+In 2016, the Faculty of Media, Creative Art, and Design (FMCAD) at Humber Polytechnic received a Broadcasting Accessibility Fund (BAF) grant to develop Making Accessible Media (MAM), an open access online course designed to teach how to incorporate accessibility features into media content with the understanding that accessibility should not be an afterthought but part of the initial development process.
 The course importantly raises awareness of the systemic, attitudinal, physical, information, and technological barriers that interrupt accessibility in current art and media practices.

-A version of this course is available on Blackboard, Humber’s Learning Management System (LMS) for all FMCA students and is mandatory in several FMCA programs including Media Foundation, Broadcast Television and Videography (BRTV), Art Foundation, Visual and Digital Art (VADA), Film and Television (FMTV), Creative Book Publishing (CBP), and Professional Writing and Communications (PWC).
+This course is available on Blackboard, Humber’s Learning Management System (LMS) for all FMCAD students and is mandatory in several FMCAD programs including Media Foundation, Broadcast Television and Videography (BRTV), Art Foundation, Visual and Digital Art (VADA), Film and Television (FMTV), Creative Book Publishing (CBP), Professional Writing and Communications (PWC) and more.

-If you are a Humber College student, this course is eligible for a Co-Curricular Record opens in a new window.
-To learn more, visit your Blackboard course - Making Accessible Media.
-Upon completion of the course, be sure to complete the Final Knowledge Check on Blackboard.
+If you are a Humber Polytechnic student, this course is eligible for a Co-Curricular Record (CCR)opens in a new window.
+Upon completion of this course, go to Blackboard – Making Accessible Media, complete the Final Knowledge Check, and follow the directions for a CCR.

 The Broadcasting Accessibility Fund